mozman/ezdxf/docs/source/dwgmanagement.rst

 You can open DXF drawings from disk or from a text-stream. (byte-stream usage is not implemented yet).

-.. function:: readfile(filename)
+.. function:: ezdxf.readfile(filename, encoding='auto')

     This is the preferred method to open existing DXF files.
 Read the DXF drawing from the file-system with auto-detection of encoding.
 Decoding errors will be ignored.
+Override encoding detection by setting parameter *encoding* to the estimated encoding. (use Python encoding names like in the :func:`open` function).

-.. function:: read(stream)
+.. function:: ezdxf.read(stream)

     Read DXF drawing from a text-stream, returns a :class:`Drawing` object.
     Open the stream in text mode (`mode='rt'`) and the correct encoding has to be set at the